brainsciencecenter/flywheel-deidentification/README.md

 * Burned-in annotations.
 Clinical data may have patient information present in the pixel data.
 This needs special handling.

 * Identifiers in non-DICOM imaging data.
-It is theoretically possible, though rare, for identifiers to be present in NIFTI image data. **Headers and images for data from any new source should be checked manually.**
+Identifiers may be present in other file types including NIFTI image data, ZIP archive metadata, and JSON sidecars. **Headers, images and metadata from any new source should be checked manually.**

 ## Further de-identification for data sharing

-The site profiles do remove all potential indirect identifiers.
+The site profiles do not remove all potential indirect identifiers.
 Information that identifies the study date, scanner, or internal study identifiers can remain present in the header.

+Additionally

 Custom secondary de-identification is available through the [deid-export ](https://gitlab.com/flywheel-io/flywheel-apps/deid-export) gear.